Al-Mustansir Billah: al-Mustansir's court

 Moulai Abadullah and Syedi Nuruddin were two Indians who visited al-Mustansir Billah in Egypt.
 They joined the Ismaili faith under Fatimid Dai Mu'ayyad fi'l-Din al-Shirazi, and went to India to propagate the faith.

 The Ismaili da'wa

-During the reign of the Imam al-Mustanṣir, the Ismaili da'wa (“invitation”) was led, in the eastern regions, by Abd al-Malik ibn Attash, who was based in Iṣfahān.
+During the reign of the Imam al-Mustanṣir, the Ismaili da'wa (“ministry”) was led, in the eastern regions, by Abd al-Malik ibn Attash, who was based in Iṣfahān.
+He also enjoyed good relations with the Druze community which were persecuted by the two previous Fatimid caliphs as they were seen as a heretical offshoot of Ismailism.

 Ibn al-Athīr (a Sunni historian) describes Abd al-Malik (Ibn Attash) as being interested in works of literature, and being a professional calligrapher.
 He continues by describing him as a clever, intelligent and quick thinker, and an ethical man.

 One of Ibn Attash's most notable students, Ḥasan-i Ṣabbāḥ became an important figure and was selected as the ḥujja or “proof” of al-Mustanṣir.
 This position/rank was right below the Imam in the Ismaili religious hierarchy.
+He would go on to found the Nizari sect.